-Pi 101-105 Piano Classes for the Non-Major These classes are arranged according to demand.
-Material
+Pi 101-104 Piano Classes for the Non-Major These classes are arranged according to demand.

-These classes are arranged according to demand.
 Material studied will be adapted to the student's individual needs.
 Both semesters, one credit.
 Prerequisite: Piano Audition.

-Pi 196-199 Piano Classes for Voice & Orchestral
+Pi 196-199 Piano Classes for Voice & Orchestral Instrument Majors or Principals

-Instrument Majors or Principals For music majors preparing for the secondary proficiency examination in piano.
+For music majors preparing for the secondary proficiency examination in piano.
 Both semesters, one credit.
 Prerequisite: Piano Audition.